 So what does a typical Boston University freshman look like, and what are your odds of fitting the profile and getting in?

-One thing immediately worth noting is Boston University admissions for freshman are especially competitive.
-Boston University freshman face a 22% acceptance rate, compared to the overall 29% rate of acceptance at BU.
+One thing immediately worth noting is Boston University admissions for freshman are especially competitive, given the 18.9% acceptance rate for first year students.
 In keeping with that competitiveness, Boston University freshmen are high academic achievers who stand out among their high school classmates.
 Successful first-year applicants are, on average, in the top 7% of their high school cohorts.
+(Source: Boston University Admissions: Academic Profile.)

 Boston University Admissions: Other Requirements and Info